-Research projects should provide a final comprehensive report using best practice for qualitative or quantitative research or systematic review.
+Research projects should provide a final comprehensive report using best practice for qualitative or quantitative research.
 While GambleAware appreciates that different research designs will require different components and reporting, it is expected that the projects and final report will include the following:

-- Methodological approach: methods for data collection and analysis must be transparent and clearly communicated - Clear and full presentation of data and key findings - Discussion of key findings and recommendations: This section should clearly outline how the findings from the research contribute to the overall aim of the research program.
+- A literature review: GambleAware expects that whatever the size of the proposed project, the relevant background literature and empirical evidence will be considered and will shape projects aims, data collection and analytical work.
+Therefore, some form of literature review should be included in the interim and final report - Methodological approach: methods for data collection and analysis must be transparent and clearly communicated - Clear and full presentation of data and key findings - Discussion of key findings and recommendations: This section should clearly outline how the findings from the research contribute to the overall aim of the research program.
 It should answer the question of 'so what?' setting out the implications and recommendations from the research for policy, practice and further research.
 This report should also clearly explain the limitations and caveats.